mpuryear99/ics-queue/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `yarn start:mock`

+Same as `yarn start` using mock API instead of backend.\
+Mock API mimics the behavior of the backend and database for testing.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\